MerginMaps/docs/docs/content/en/qgis/settingup_forms.md

   - Under **General**, for **Alias** type **Habitat type:**
   - Under **Widget Type** section:
     - From the drop-down menu, select **Value Map**
-    - For **Value** and **Description** part type the following values: In-door, Woodland, Farmland, Grassland, Marine, Peatland and Other.
+    - For **Value** and **Description** part type the following values: In-door, Woodland, Farmland, Grassland, Marine, Peatlands and Other.

 Ensure to save and synchronise your project.